khorovatin/personal-website/content/home/experience.md

   date_start = "2012-02-01"
   date_end = "2012-04-30"
   description = """
-  Managed a team of testers working on the next generation of management systems.
+  Managed a team of testers working on the next generation of internal management systems.

   Performed staff assignment, scheduling, hiring and performance reviews.